AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/office_hours/README.md

  -- Set 'Action to take if filter value does not validate' to 'Hide View';
  - Tweak the other settings as you like.

-2. Now, configure your new Block under `/admin/structure/block/manage/` :
+2. Now, configure your new Block under '/admin/structure/block/manage/' :
  - Set the Block title, and the Region settings;
- - Under PAGES, set `'Show block on specific pages'` to `'Only the listed pages'` and `'node/*';`
+ - Under PAGES, set ''Show block on specific pages'' to ''Only the listed pages'' and ''node/*';'
    You might want to add more pages, if you use other non-node entity types.
  - Tweak the other settings as you like.
  You'll need to tune the block for the following cases:
  - A user accesses the node page, but 'Access denied';
  - A node is unpublished;